google/comprehensive-rust/src/running-the-course/course-structure.md

 ### Android

 The [Android Deep Dive](../android.md) is a half-day course on using Rust for Android platform development.
-This includes interoperability wtih C, C++, and Java.
+This includes interoperability with C, C++, and Java.

 You will need an [AOSP checkout][1].
 Make a checkout of the [course